EVIDENCE

 - Acquire relevant studies.

-- Appraise the evidence for quality.
+- Appraise the quality of evidence.

 - Apply findings to patient care.